 Skype.

-Skype has been around for years, integrating video call apps that can work with smart TVs and desktop computers, making it more accessible to seniors who prefer larger screens.
+Skype has been around for years, offering video call features that work with smart TVs and desktop computers, making it more accessible to seniors who prefer larger screens.

 Pros.